anukat2015/querix/readme.md

                     "bulk_size": 10 // Maximum number of concurrent indexation request per instance of the application (0 disables throttling)
                 },
-                "aggregations": { // Each overview type is a key of aggregations "objects": {
+                "aggregations": { // Each overview type is a key of aggregations "campaigns": {
-                        "listSQL": "sql/objects/get_objects.sql", // This sql file lists the objects "aggregationSQL": "sql/objects/aggs/" // This folder contains files that perform aggregations that will hydrate the object
+                        "listSQL": "sql/campaigns/getCampaigns.sql", // This sql file lists the objects "aggregationSQL": "sql/campaigns/aggs/", // This folder contains files that perform aggregations that will hydrate the object
-                        "searchable_fields": ["name", "company"] // These fields will be appended a ".lowercase" subfield used for partial matching search
+                        "searchable_fields": ["name", "order_company"] // These fields will be appended a ".lowercase" subfield used for partial matching search
                     },
-                    "sub_objects": {
+                    "dip": {
-                        "listSQL": "sql/sub_objects/get_sub_objects.sql",
+                        "listSQL": "sql/dip/getDIPs.sql",
-                        "aggregationSQL": "sql/sub_objects/aggs/",
+                        "aggregationSQL": "sql/dip/aggs/",                       ],
-                        "updates": { // This tells the application to update the object corresponding
+                        "updates": { // This tells the application to update the campaign corresponding
-                                     // to the object_id of the sub_object when a sub_object is updated
+                                     // to the user_campaign_id of the dip when a dip is updated "campaigns": "user_campaign_id"
-                            "object": "object_id"
                         }
                     }
                 }